kylemo94/kylemo94.github.io/projects/Uhire.md

 # All dates must be YYYY-MM-DD format!
 date: 2017-12-08
 labels:
+  - Uhire
-  - Database
+  - Javascript
-  - Microsoft Access
+  - semantic-meteor-react
-  - SQL
+  - Intellij
 summary: I developed a database for an aquarium concentrated on sharks.
 ---
 ---